-His body was released to his family recently and he was accorded the sponsored Royal Funeral at the Wat Sraket (Temple) in Bangkok.
+His body was released to his family recently after one year and he was accorded the sponsored Royal Funeral at the Wat Sraket (Temple) in Bangkok.
 Usually only the Royalties and High Ranking families would be able to conduct funeral rites at Wat Sraket.
 I am not bragging here but just wish to share some few photos of this high profile funeral for your own knowledge only.

 Wat Sraket is a well known temple in the heart of Bangkok and attracts many tourists & worshipers who would climb their way up the monument.
 The above building is where the funeral and cremation ceremonies are conducted for the privileged ones.

-Many distinguished guests were invited for the last day where long lines of flashy cars carried the VVIPs, Movie Stars and Hi-Societies including the former PM Anand Panyarachun.
+Many distinguished guests were invited for the last day where long lines of flashy cars carried the VVIPs, Movie Stars and Hi-Societies including the former Prime Minister Anand Panyarachun.
 He has white grey hair and can be seen seated in the above photo.
 My brother and father sat behind while I sat with my wife and cousins farther back.

 It is a funeral customary in Thailand where the deceased's family would specially print invitation cards to invite relatives and close friends to attend the funerals.
 All the attendees must wear full black where the men has to wear black ties and ladies in long black attires.
 The high society would often visit saloons to get their hair done with make ups to look good as their personal respects for the send off ceremony.

 They have beautiful wreaths and funeral offerings for the altar and monks.
 My niece who is the well known actress and face for SK-II received the flowers for her grandfather's demise.